Log In NSPRA Membership

 By May 1, the EBSC chair shall report the results of its search to the NSPRA president and executive director.
 The official slate of candidates will be announced in the next issue of the association’s primary member publication (Member Memo) and be posted to the association website.

-The EBSC shall introduce the slate of candidates to the membership at the Annual Meeting of the association, which is held on Sunday during the NSPRA National Seminar.
+The EBSC chair shall introduce the slate of candidates to the membership at the Annual Meeting of the association, which is held on Sunday during the NSPRA National Seminar.

 Submit all materials: